msoumik78/msoumik78.github.io/_posts/2019-05-30-lets-meet-kotlin.markdown

 # Why use Kotlin ?

 In this blogpost, I am going to take a dive into some of the most widely used features of **Kotlin** and see if they are attractive enough for us to make the switch.
 First let us start with some background/ history.
-Kotlin was started sometime back by the same guys (Jetbtrains inc.) who had this same motivation to create a completely new JVM based language.
-The biggest advantage of using Kotlin is that it helps in writing much more concise and clean code.
+Kotlin was started sometime back by the same guys (Jetbtrains inc.) who created the wonderful Java IDE and had this same motivation to create a completely new JVM based language.
+The biggest advantage of using Kotlin is that it helps in writing much more **concise ,clean and also safe code **.

 Let us browse through some of the key features of the Kotling language (please also refer to my Github project [KotlinExperiments] (https://github.com/msoumik78/KotlinExperiments):
 * Variables are declared using the *var* keyword and constants are declared using *val* keyword.
 Further variables do not need to be declared with their types always, that is auto inferred in case types are not specified